piyushkandoriya/Advance-Physical-Design-using-openLANE-Sky130/README.md

 The instruction set is designed for a wide range of uses.
 The base instruction set has a fixed length of 32-bit naturally aligned instructions, and the ISA supports variable length extensions where each instruction can be any number of 16-bit parcels in length.
 The instruction set specification defines 32-bit and 64-bit address space variants.
 The specification includes a description of a 128-bit flat address space variant, as an extrapolation of 32 and 64 bit variants, but the 128-bit ISA remains "not frozen" intentionally, because there is yet so little practical experience with such large memory systems.

+## How software communicate with Hardware?

+Between apps or software (in our mobilephones and computers or laptops) and Hardware (in our mobilephones and computers or laptops), One full channel is there, which contains O.S. (operating system), compiler and assembler.
+This channel proccesses the inputs from the apps and gives the outputs to the Hardware.
+And according to the output of assembler, the hardware will perform.